mendix/docs/content/ats/general/introduction.md

 ## 2 ATS Dashboard

-When you open an app that does not contain any test cases the dashboard looks like this:
+When you open an app that does not contain any test cases, the dashboard looks like this:

 ![ATS empty app dashboard](attachments/introduction/empty-app.png)